Few Shot System Identification for Reinforcement Learning: Method for Online System Identification

 \subsection{Model Predictive Control with VCNODE}

-The model developed is utilized in a quadratic programming (QP) context to solve for the optimal policy which can be solved in a model predictive control (MPC) paradigm.
-The following optimization problem in the equation below formulates our task, which is to develop a policy that can reach the target state optimally.
+The model developed is utilized in a {\em quadratic programming} (\textsc{QP}) context to solve for the optimal policy which can be solved in a \textsc{MPC} paradigm.
+The following optimization problem in the equation below formulates the task, which is to develop a policy that can reach the target state optimally.
 The target of the optimal control problem is the trade-off between constraints and costs.
 In the case of using the states directly, rather than the encoded ones, the dynamics would be non-linear and would incur an extra burden for finding the optimal policy.
 Therefore, the lift of the states to the encoded feature space with linear dynamics is suitable for the task.
 The cost equation $\mathbf{C}$ is used as a measure of the deviation from the optimal states and the magnitude of the actions taken.
 To calculate the cost and constraints, the target states and boundaries are also lifted to the encoded feature space of the proposed models.
 This change of variables in the control problem avoids the repeated linearization and added steps for the cost, constraints, and boundaries.
+Hence, the formulation of the control problem would be

-In order to link between the accuracy of the predictive models and the optimal control algorithm, the training of the network is optimized to estimate up to N timesteps which corresponds to the time horizon of the MPC controller solver.
+In order to link between the accuracy of the predictive models and the optimal control algorithm, the training of the network is optimized to estimate up to N timesteps which corresponds to the time horizon of the \textsc{MPC} controller solver.